remidinishanth/distributed_systems/databases/cassandra/cassandra.md

 large amounts of structured data spread out across many commodity servers, while providing highly available service with no single point of failure.
+* Cassandra system was designed to run on cheap commodity hardware and handle high write through- put while not sacrificing read efficiency